 Once again, we are told where the error occurs:

 let name = Julie; ^

 The type of error is

-ReferenceErrorobject represents an error when a non-existent variable is referenced.
+ReferenceErrorobject represents an error when a variable that doesn’t exist (or hasn’t yet been initialized) in the current scope is referenced.

 To us, we see that we forgot to enclose the string

 Julie in quotes, because we know that we intended to assign the variable

 Julie as a variable.
 Since there is no such defined variable in our program, it returns a